 Degree candidates can also earn our MS in Employee Benefits entirely online through John Marshall's eDegrees distance education.

 MS in Employee Benefits candidates must have five years of previous employee benefits experience, and must complete 24 credit hours in order to earn their degree.
 In addition to required courses, candidates must complete two introductory law courses (see below).
 Thereafter, candidates pursuing the degree will select elective courses from the same offerings available to attorneys seeking their LLM in Employee Benefits.
-Additionally, you must present at least one publishable academic research paper to the program director before graduation.
-(We will assist you in getting your article published in legal and employee benefits journals.)

 To accommodate the diverse needs and experiences of degree candidates, the program may be pursued full-time and completed over two semesters or completed part-time in less than five years.
 Classes are held in the late afternoon and evenings, and on Saturdays.
 One-week accelerated courses are also offered during the academic year.